1. Ada

 What is a dry mouth with COVID-19 like?

 Dry mouth, also known as xerostomia, is a condition where there’s a decrease in the production of saliva in the mouth.
-A dry mouth due to COVID-19 is considered one of the common and early symptoms of an infection with the coronavirus.
+A dry mouth due to COVID-19 is considered one of the common early symptoms of an infection with the coronavirus.
 The coronavirus mainly affects the respiratory, gastrointestinal, and neurological systems.
 Still, symptoms of infection can also manifest themselves in the oral and olfactory system, which are the structures that serve the sense of smell, as well as on the skin.
 Researchers believe the coronavirus can bind to ACE2 receptors.
 These receptors are present in many different systems throughout the body, such as the lungs and the intestines.
 The mouth is also one of the locations with an abundance of ACE2 receptors, which is why some studies suggest that it’s one of the primary locations for the virus to enter the cells.
 1 2 3

-Since the lining of the mouth and the tongue contain ACE2 receptors, COVID-19 can cause various symptoms here, such as a decreased sense of taste, lesions on the tongue, or a metallic taste.
+Since the mouth and tongue lining contain ACE2 receptors, COVID-19 can cause various symptoms here, such as a decreased sense of taste, lesions on the tongue, or a metallic taste.
 A dry mouth and COVID are related as these receptors can also be found in the glands that secrete saliva.
 Studies even suggest that the salivary glands are one of the first targets of the coronavirus.
 Once the virus enters the cells of the salivary glands, it affects their function and decreases saliva production, which causes a dry mouth.
 1 2 4

 How long does a dry mouth last?

 Studies suggest that a dry mouth due to COVID-19 often presents itself before other symptoms of the infection.
 This way, a dry mouth can be one of the early indicators of a COVID-19 infection.
-In other cases, a dry mouth presents itself with other symptoms of COVID-19, or 1 to 2 days after the onset of other symptoms.
+In other cases, a dry mouth presents itself with other symptoms of COVID-19 or 1 to 2 days after the onset of other symptoms.
 A dry mouth usually disappears gradually after a few days to a few weeks and mainly only causes discomfort.
-If your dry mouth persists after COVID, then you should contact your general practitioner for monitoring and treatment.
+If your dry mouth persists after COVID, you should contact your general practitioner for monitoring and treatment.
 2 5

 Is my dry mouth due to COVID-19?